 How to track menopause weight changes

-Build a timeline of weight patterns during menopause with context for more useful clinician discussions.
+Build a timeline of weight patterns during menopause with context for more useful physician discussions.

 Weight changes during menopause are common and often frustrating.
 Tracking adds context that makes the pattern more understandable.